 Proxy type: shared proxy

 are the types of proxies that several clients can use at any time.
 Shared proxies are usually the cheapest proxies, because many clients split the cost and get to use more proxies for the same price.
-In theory, shared proxies might be slower because they have to mediate many connection requests at the same time.
-Nevertheless, our experience with building one of Shared proxies is that speed depends more on load-balancers and the the fastest residential proxy networks , not on the number of users that can use a proxy at any time.
+Shared proxies need an extremely powerful network architecture because they have to mediate many connection requests at the same time.
+In terms of speed, our experience with building one of Shared proxies is that speed depends more on load-balancers and the the fastest residential proxy networks , not on the number of users that can use a proxy at any time.

 Proxy type: public proxy